Python-Lettle/DUI/README.md

 # DUI
-A simple DUI test.
+A simple DUI test file.
 It hasn't got any purpose.